tuan-lofty/llm-as-judge/evaluator-prompt-template.md

 {metric_prompt}

 ## Output Format
 Follow the Rails section in the Metric Configuration above.
+You must output a JSON object with:
+- **metric_data_type**: The type of metric being used
+- **evaluation_result**: The evaluation result (score, label, or both depending on metric type)
+- **reasoning**: A detailed explanation of your evaluation decision based on the reasoning process above

-Output ONLY the value specified by the metric, with no additional text or formatting.
+Output ONLY the complete JSON object, with no additional text or formatting.